 Christina Conklin is an artist, writer, and researcher whose work focuses on developing public dialogue at the intersection of climate and culture.
 In 1990, she received a B.A. cum laude in religious studies and studio art from Middlebury College, followed by a Thomas B. Watson Fellowship to study the Gaelic language and culture in Scotland.
 There she worked with local activists and artists, documenting the traditions of an ancient culture struggling to adapt to modernity.

 Christina returned to her native Portland, Oregon, where she worked in the publishing and non-profit sectors for a decade.
 Having learned to weave in high school, she continued to pursue her passion for the textile arts throughout her twenties, studying dyeing, printing, and stitching techniques with leading teachers.
 Upon moving to the San Francisco area in 1998, she became a full-time textile artist, showing in regional and national craft exhibitions.
-During her thirties, she traveled widely to Japan, Sierra Leone, India, Jamaica, China, Thailand, and Australia, and also lived in Amsterdam for two years, writing freelance articles on Continental textile artists and traditions, while raising young children.
+During her thirties, she traveled widely and lived in Amsterdam for two years, writing freelance articles on Continental textile artists and traditions, while raising young children.

 Christina’s award-winning work has been exhibited in the US, Japan, and Hong Kong, and her writings have been published in US and European textile art magazines.
 Her most recent exhibition, Worlds in the Making: New Ecological Rituals, at the University of San Francisco, presented interactive artworks through which visitors could explore their personal accountability regarding climate change.
-In one piece, “Carbon Confessional,” the public entered a recycled cardboard booth to write an appraisal of their relationship with the climate, while in another, “Mappamundi,” Christina collaborated with professors over the course of a year to engage students in conversations about ecological change that were then recorded on a 13’, hand-stitched map of the university campus.
+Along with science educator Marina Psaros, she is currently co-authoring The Atlas of Disappearing Places: Coasts and Oceans in a Time of Climate Change, to be published by The New Press in 2019.

 Christina lives in Half Moon Bay, California with her husband and two children.
 They have vowed never to move farther from the ocean, only closer to it, which leaves them a long, but very narrow, shoreline along which to roam.